juanmercadoit/cka-kubernetes/kubernetes-setup/README.md

 # Create a kubernetes infrastructure. 🚀

-Example Code to create a Kubernetes cluster with the puorpouse of Exams and deploys for PoC.
+Example Code to create a Kubernetes cluster with the purpose of Exams and deploys for PoC.

 * [ ] Create control plane.
 * [ ] Create two nodes.